microsoft/pbiworkshops/Data Factory in a Day/README.md

 To start the lab, visit [Getting started](./GettingStarted.md)

 ## Data pipeline

+In this lab you'll learn how to orchestrate your data movement, including creating dynamic expressions and conditional paths using Data Factory experiences.

 1. Creating a dynamic pipeline using variables to manage and copy data efficiently through reusable components.
 1. Setting up conditional paths to handle different scenarios and ensure logical flow within your pipeline.